endurantgames/cosmiclegends/src/issues.md

 The **First Issue** is the first session of an ongoing []{.gamename}
 played by a group.

+### Issue 0

+**Issue 0** -- known as *Session 0* in other games -- is an
+Issue of a []{.gamename} Series when the players don't roll dice and handle Crises, but instead discuss what kind of game each person is looking forward to playing.

+The Issue 0 takes place before the First Issue, and should go over the safety tools used in the game, stress the importance of open communication, and set expectations on the kind of story and play.

+Issue 0s are also a great time to create heroes together as a group, rather than separately.

 ### One-Shots

 A **One-Shot** is an Issue that isn't part of a Story Arc, Volume, or Series, but stands alone.
 Most games played at conventions, for example, will be One-Shots.

+One-Shots obviously won't have a separate Issue 0, but time should still be set aside at the start of the Issue to touch on these important aspects of []{.gamename}.

 Many First Issues are One-Shots, as the players and Editor are still getting to know their heroes and the game.
 These First Issues usually